Wixel/virtual-machines/README.md

 1. Open virtual box
 2. Create a new linux instance
 3. Before launching, change the settings listed below
-4. Launch instance and follow through the Linux installation process
+4. Launch instance and follow through the Linux installation process, using the same value for the server hostname as the name of the virtual machine instance.
 5. When asked for user details, use `vagrant` for both username and password
+6. Do not encrypt the home directory
-6. Once done, log into your instance via the virtual box terminal window with the new username and password `vagrant:vagrant`
+7. Once done, log into your instance via the virtual box terminal window with the new username and password `vagrant:vagrant`

-VBox Settings:
+VBox Setting Changes:

 - Turn off Audio (Uncheck Audio > Enable Audio)
 - Turn off USB (Uncheck Ports > USB > Enable USB Controller)